The Vermont Statutes Online

 (b) When the fair market value of real estate is finally determined by appeal to the Board of Listers or to the Board of Civil Authority, then the value so fixed shall be the fair market value of such real estate for the year in which the appeal is taken.

-(c) When the fair market value of real estate is finally determined by a State board or appraisers or by a court having jurisdiction, then the value so fixed shall be the fair market value of such real estate for the year for which such appeal is taken and for the ensuing two years, unless the taxpayer's property is altered materially; is damaged; or if the Town in which it is located has undergone a complete revaluation of all taxable real estate, in the event of which, such fair market value may be changed.
+(c) When the fair market value of real estate is finally determined by the Director of Property Valuation and Review (PVR) or by a court having jurisdiction, then the value so fixed shall be the fair market value of such real estate for the year for which such appeal is taken and for the ensuing two years, unless the taxpayer's property is altered materially, is damaged, or if the Town in which it is located has undergone a complete revaluation of all taxable real estate, in the event of which, such fair market value may be changed.
+(Amended 2019, No. M-8, § 1, eff.
+June 10, 2019.)

 § 103-504.
 Special assessments

-Despite any contrary provision in general law, the Select Board members may in their sole discretion make a special assessment upon real estate for the installation or construction of a public improvement, such special assessment to be such proportion of the total cost of such improvement as the benefit to a parcel of real estate bears to the total benefit resulting to the public in general.
+Despite any contrary provision in general law, the Select Board may in its sole discretion make a special assessment upon real estate for the installation or construction of a public improvement, such special assessment to be such proportion of the total cost of such improvement as the benefit to a parcel of real estate bears to the total benefit resulting to the public in general.
+(Amended 2019, No. M-8, § 1, eff.
+June 10, 2019.)

-(a) The tax assessed by the Town on the grand list shall be reduced with respect to real estate in the Bennington Fire District No. 1.
-This reduction shall be in direct proportion to the amount of the tax assessed by the Town which is used by the Town to provide fire protection services to property not included in the Bennington Fire District No. 1.
+(a) The tax assessed by the Town on the grand list shall be reduced with respect to real estate in the Bennington Rural Fire District No. 1.
+This reduction shall be in direct proportion to the amount of the tax assessed by the Town that is used by the Town to provide fire protection services to property not included in the Bennington Rural Fire District No. 1.

-(b) The purpose of this amendment is to make substantially uniform the taxes assessed throughout the Town for fire protection furnished by all fire departments in the Town.
-This tax reduction shall remain in effect until such time as the Bennington Fire District No. 1 dissolves itself or merges with the Town of Bennington, in accordance with the charter of the Town of Bennington.
+(b) The purpose of this section is to make substantially uniform the taxes assessed throughout the Town for fire protection furnished by all fire departments in the Town.
+This tax reduction shall remain in effect until such time as the Bennington Rural Fire District No. 1 dissolves itself or merges with the Town of Bennington, in accordance with the charter of the Town of Bennington.
+(Amended 2019, No. M-8, § 1, eff.
+June 10, 2019.)

 § 103-506.
 Creation of Bennington Downtown District